Of all the animals of prey, man is the only sociable one.

 A Question of Identity Politics

-There are some skills essential to a long and moderately successful career at the chalkface and not the least among these is the ability to repress the instinctive but completely inappropriate response in the presence of a class.
+There are numerous skills essential to a long and moderately successful career at today’s chalkface and not the least among these is the ability to repress one’s desire to say anything inappropriate in the presence of a class.

 “There are so many people who are against Kamala because she’s a woman, because she’s black,” said Sanaa Canady, a Howard student.
 (Telegraph)

-Of course it is, Sanaa; what other reason could there be?
-Meanwhile, social media posts have already appeared indignantly complaining about the women or minority ethnic voters who, as the authors patronisingly see it, voted the ‘wrong way’, as if Harris’ ethnicity and gender should outweigh the voter’s opinion on, say, policies, integrity or suitability for office.
+Of course it is, Sanaa; what other reasons could there be?
+Meanwhile, social media posts have already appeared indignantly complaining about the women or minority ethnic voters who, as the authors patronisingly see it, voted the ‘wrong way’, as if sharing Harris’ ethnicity or gender should somehow outweigh the voter’s opinion on, say, her policies, integrity or suitability for office.

-Part of the problem is that there is no profit for vested interests in a world where, as one man put it, his children would ‘live in a nation where they will not be judged by the colour of their skin but by the content of their character’.
-The race industry has permeated the politics of the Left - both in the US and here - to a point where many of them appear to have the whole thing completely back-to-front, yet Doctor King is still revered and held up as a shining example.
+Part of the problem is that there is no profit for vested interests and anti-racism campaigners in, as one man eloquently put it, ‘a nation where they will not be judged by the colour of their skin but by the content of their character’.
+The doublethink of the race industry has permeated the politics of the Left - both in the US and here - to a point where many of them appear to have the whole thing completely back-to-front, even while Dr King is still revered and held up as a shining example.

-How future historians will regard the divisive consequences of identity politics and critical race theory is debatable - hopefully reason will eventually prevail - but we should certainly be lamenting that fact that, to paraphrase George Bernard Shaw, ‘No sooner had Martin Luther King knocked over the dragon of racial discrimination than activists boldly set it on its legs again in the name of Martin Luther King’.
+How future historians will regard the divisive consequences of identity politics and Critical Race Theory on politics and society is debatable - hopefully reason will eventually prevail - but we should certainly be lamenting that fact that, to paraphrase George Bernard Shaw, ‘no sooner had MLK knocked over the dragons of racial discrimination and segregation than activists boldly set them on their legs again in the name of MLK’.

 You REALLY couldn't make it up….